Skip to content

 Capacity Planning

-We recommend reserving some spare resources:
+We recommend reserving some backup resources:

-1. guance-insert CPU: 4c, Memory: 4G
+1. guance-insert CPU: 4c, memory: 4G

-2. guance-select CPU: 8c, Memory: 8G
+2. guance-select CPU: 8c, memory: 8G

-3. guance-storage CPU: 16c, Memory: 96G, Disk: 500G
+3. guance-storage CPU: 16c, memory: 96G, disk: 500G

 InfluxDB

-Default Address influxdb.middleware
+Default Address influxdb.MIDDLEWARE

 Default Port 8086